MakisChristou/merkle-rs/README.md

 ./gen_files.sh 10000
 ```

-Start the server container with on port 3000
+Start the server container on port 3000

 ```bash
 docker-compose run server cargo r --release --bin server -- --port 3000
 ```

 Once the server is built and up and running start the client with the upload command.
-This will upload the generated files of our helper script to the server, generate a merkle proof and store it under `merkle.bin` and then delete all of the client files.
+This will upload the generated files of our helper script to the server, generate a merkle tree and store it's root under `merkle.bin` and then delete all of the client files.

 ```bash
 docker-compose run client cargo r --release --bin client -- --server-address="http://server:3000" upload